Table of Contents

 Course Forum

 We have a course forum at Piazza for class discussion ( you should be added to this automatically).
 This is your forum.
 Use it to communicate with each other and the course staff.
-Just remember the cautions below.
+Just remember the cautions regarding collaboration.
 Send questions related to course material there rather than to the course staff via email: the next person who checks the site and knows the answer can respond.
 (The time between question and response is often just a few minutes, and the average is well under an hour!)

 Check the forum at least once a day: Important information and announcements will be sent there, including assignment clarifications and schedule changes.